uva-responsibleai/fall-24/safety/mar-11.md

 Consider the case when a company selling antivirus software relies on the use of ML to train malware classifiers.
 The data used to train such classifiers is often publicly sourced and given the large amounts of data that training such classifiers may require, it may not be humanly possible to audit every data point in the training set.
 Adversaries can then sneak in carefully perturbed points, given some knowledge about the model's architecture, training data distribution, parameters, etc. (white-box setting) or even just query access to it and some limited information about the features of the training data and the learning algorithm (black-box setting), and make the trained malware classifier classify some malware as benign software.
 Issues related to data poisoning have been investigated in the contexts of self-driving cars, medical AI, etc. as well.

 Adversarial attacks manipulate machine learning models by exploiting vulnerabilities in their decision-making processes.
 They can be split into two categories: causative adversarial attacks and exploratory adversarial attacks.
 Poisoning attacks fall under the causative adversarial attack category because it involves either injecting new malicious points or manipulating existing ones in the training data to degrade the model's performance generally or for specific targets.
 Subsequently, poisoning attacks can be categorized into either poisoning availability attacks or poisoning integrity attacks.
 Poisoning availability attacks aim to disrupt the availability of the model's prediction results indiscriminately, often leading to denial-of-service (DoS) scenarios.
-Conversely, poisoning integrity attacks target specific mispredictions at test time, therefore undermining the integrity of the model's output for malicious purposes while also in most cases keeping their attack undected.
+Conversely, poisoning integrity attacks target specific mispredictions at test time, therefore undermining the integrity of the model's output for malicious purposes while also in most cases keeping their attack undetected.

 In the context of online training, where machine learning models are continuously updated based on incoming data, poisoning attacks can be particularly potent.
 Depending on the training system, control over a small number of devices that submit fake information adversarially poison the dataset.